Acha-Phils/Time-series-modeling-/README.md

-Selecting the model model for the time series data.
+Selecting the best model for the time series data.